 Add Production Pool¶

-Admins can add additional production pools from the set of supported instnace types for a given cloud infrastructure.
+Admins can add additional production pools for a given cloud infrastructure.
 To add a new production pool, go to Capacity from the Dashboard and click on the “+ Add Instance Type” option to the right of the existing production pools.

-You will be able to select the instance type you wish to add from the list of remaining instance types and click “Add”.
+You will be able to select the instance type you wish to add from the list of available instance types and click “Add”.